Friday, September 12, 2025

 It has been a very busy week.
 We are working on our procedures and community building.
 We have enjoyed going to the different specials classes and meeting many new faces and doing fun activities.

 Specials are: Monday-P.E.
-Tuesday-Art, Wednesday-Library, Thursday-Guidance, Friday- Music
+Tuesday-Guidance, Wednesday-Art, Thursday-Library, Friday- Music

 Books Read: A variety of Pete the Cat stories, Miss Bindergarten Gets Ready for Kindergarten, and Franklin's First Day of School.

 In math we are getting to know numbers, introducing attributes of shapes, sorting, graphing birthdays, and our calendar routines.
 Our routines at calendar time include; counting to the calendar number of the day, weather observation, and the days of the week.
-We have also started in a new curriculum that I am piloting this year.
-There is a paper this week explaining the change.
-Please let me know if I can answer any questions for you.
+We have also started in a new curriculum called Reveal Math.
+There is an explanation paper in your child's folder this week giving you a sneak peak into what can be expected!

 We have begun to be scientists and use our observation skills to watch caterpillars grow-and grow-and grow!
 Most of them are still in the very hungry stage!